MaiCodes-exe/maicodes-exe.github.io/projects.md

 * Tech used: Figma

 <p> This a music player project that I created for my UX/UI certifications from the first low fidelity wireframe to the latest version</p>
 <p>This is the very first wireframe I have done for this project:</p>

 <img alt="wireframe1" src="musicplayer1.png" width="600"/>

+<p>This is a second version of the UI.
+I choose to use a cartoonish approach rather than use a more realistic theme.:</p>